diku-dk/futhark-website/examples.rst

 title: Code Examples
 ---

-Futhark still lacks many of the syntactical niceties that one might desire in a programming language.
-Therefore, the examples here are more verbose than ideal.
-Still, they should provide a taste of what (simple) Futhark programs look like.
+This page provides example programs that provide a taste of what (simple) Futhark programs look like.
+These programs are more verbose than necessary, as they avoid using advanced language features or library functions.
+Types are given explicitly for clarity, despite Futhark supporting full type inference.
 If you have ideas for syntax improvements, you can always `contribute`_!
 For more examples, you can check the `examples directory in the Futhark repository`_, or at our implemented benchmarks_.
 We also maintain a list of `projects